alhog/LanguageTransformer/README.md

 **Ambiguity Resolution:** Define how ambiguities in meaning should be resolved.
 This could involve defining rules for choosing between multiple possible meanings, or it could involve allowing the ambiguity to remain.

+**Defining ambiguity resolution is a key part of creating the semantics of your new language.
+Ambiguity in language can occur at various levels, including word level (lexical ambiguity), phrase level, sentence level (syntactic ambiguity), and even at the discourse level.**

+*Here are some steps you might consider:*

+1. **Lexical Ambiguity Resolution**: If a word has multiple meanings, you'll need to decide how to choose the correct meaning based on context.
+This could involve using the surrounding words, the overall topic of the conversation, or other factors.

+2. **Syntactic Ambiguity Resolution**: If a sentence or phrase can be parsed in multiple ways, you'll need to decide how to choose the correct parsing.
+This could involve using the surrounding sentences, the overall structure of the text, or other factors.

+3. **Anaphora Resolution**: Anaphora is when a word (like "he" or "it") refers back to another word or phrase.
+You'll need to decide how to determine what each anaphoric word refers to.

+4. **Ellipsis Resolution**: Ellipsis is when a word or phrase is left out because it can be inferred from context.
+You'll need to decide how to infer the missing words or phrases.

 ## **Create a Dictionary**:
 A dictionary is a collection of words and their definitions.
 In the case of a new language, you would need to create a new dictionary that includes all of the words in your language and their definitions.